How to Become a Psychiatric-Mental Health Nurse Practitioner: 6 Steps For Future Healers

 This will help you get a better feel for what working in the mental health field may entail and can help you determine if attending a psychiatric-mental health nurse practitioner program is the right move for you.

-Additionally, Dr. Hamilton notes that many RNs will pursue certifications, including the generalist Psychiatric-Mental Health Nursing Certification (RN/PMH-BC) offered by the American Nurses Credentialing Center (ANCC)®.
+Many RNs will pursue certifications, including the generalist Psychiatric-Mental Health Nursing Certification (RN/PMH-BC) offered by the American Nurses Credentialing Center (ANCC)®.

 This certification can make your application more competitive to work as an RN in mental health environments.
 It can also be a note in your favor when you apply for a PMHNP program.